John O'Meally: Family circumstances

 John O'Meally was born in June 1840 in the vicinity of Cunningham Creek, south-east of Murrumburrah, the eldest of ten children of Patrick O'Meally and Judith (née Downey).

 John's father had arrived in Sydney as a transported convict in February 1832 aboard the Norfolk, sentenced with his younger brother to seven years for sheep stealing.
-The brothers were recorded with the surname 'Malley' and were from country Mayo in Ireland.
+The brothers were recorded with the surname 'Malley' and were from County Mayo in Ireland.
 Patrick O'Meally was granted his Ticket of Freedom in February 1839; in July the same year he married Julia Downey at Galong (east of Murrumburrah).

 By 1847 Patrick O'Meally had taken up 'Arramagong' station, with an estimated area of 26,800 acres located at the southern foot of the Weddin Mountains in the Lachlan Squatting District.
 In that year he was granted a license to depasture stock on the leasehold, with an estimated grazing capability of 800 cattle.
 Patrick O'Meally established and worked the 'Arramagong' run in an informal partnership with his brother-in-law, John Daley (husband of Ellen Downey), though the pastoral run was held in O'Meally's name.
 The two households lived separately on the station, about a mile and a half distant from each other.

 The children of both families probably received at least a rudimentary education; in September 1853 it was recorded that a schoolmaster named John Smith was living on the property.
 Young Jack O'Meally worked as a stockman on the 'Arramagong' run.
 He was described as "tall, smart, and a splendid horseman".

-In June 1860 Patrick O'Meally was granted a publicans' license for the Weddin Mount Inn, built beside Emu Creek on the 'Arramagong' run.
+In June 1860 Patrick O'Meally was granted a publican's license for the Weddin Mount Inn, built beside Emu Creek on the 'Arramagong' run.
 With the gold-rush that occurred in the second half of 1860 at Lambing Flat and, nine months later, the opening up of the Lachlan goldfield at Forbes, the prospects for O'Meally's inn considerably improved, being situated on a road between the two localities, 25 miles from Lambing Flat and 45 miles from Forbes.

 By 1861 a disagreement had arisen between the brother-in-laws, Patrick O'Meally and John Daley, over the leasehold of 'Arramagong' station.
 In June 1861 O'Meally placed the property, including stock and buildings, up for auction and Daley discovered the lease was held in O'Meally's name only.
 In July 1861 the leasehold of the 'Arramagong' run was sold for £1,370 to Patrick Throsby, a landholder near Berrima.